-This beautiful equine has come to symbolise the charm and freedom of the American Northwest, existing, as it has, from as early as the 15th century.
+The beautiful Mustang horse has come to symbolise the charm and freedom of the American Northwest, existing, as it has, from as early as the 15th century.

 Because the breed is commonly considered a wild or feral horse that grazes on public land, many have seen fit to capture it, believing it to be public property they can then sell on or slaughter.
 Practices such as these have meant a decline in breed numbers over the last decade, prompting the United States government to enact laws against poachers.

-The Mustang is widely distributed due to earlier tribes using it as currency to trade and barter with and more than half of the entire Mustang population exists in Nevada today, even featuring on state coinage.
-The breed is robust, well balanced and traditionally domesticated, and is observed in a variety of coat colours.
+The Mustang horse is widely distributed due to earlier tribes using it as currency to trade and barter with, and more than half of the entire Mustang population exists in Nevada today, even featuring on state coinage.
+The breed is robust, well balanced, traditionally domesticated, and is observed in a variety of coat colours.